linghong/flashcard/README.md

 #### 4.Travis CI is used for continuous deployment.

 ### dev.js File
-register a google+ API in your google account, make a file called dev.js and add the following code into the file: module.exports={
+register a google OAuth2 API in your google account for your development server and production server, make a file called dev.js and add the following code into the file: module.exports={
 	googleClientID: <your API's google client id>,
 	googleClientSecret: <your API's google client secret>,